A little bit about me

 Jacquelyn is a tireless advocate of human needs and excels at bringing human-centered design solutions to complex, multi-stakeholder service systems.
 She currently leads the service design team at Fannie Mae in Washington, D.C. and is helping to establish their new in-house design capability.

 Leveraging her education in critical theory, cultural policy, critical technology studies, and—at present—transition design, Jacquelyn approaches problem solving with a thoughtful and open mind to welcome new insights, ideas, and opportunities for collaboration with experts, stakeholders, and diverse research populations.
-Her professional background in cultural policy, business management, and communications strategy also lends itself to her interest in the emerging field of systemic design.
+Her professional background in cultural policy, technology, business development, and communications strategy also lends itself to her interest in the emerging field of systemic design.

 “Systemic design is distinguished from service or experience design in terms of scale, social complexity and integration – it is concerned with higher order systems that that entail multiple subsystems.
 By integrating systems thinking and its methods, systemic design brings human-centered design to complex, multi-stakeholder service systems.
 It adapts from known design competencies – form and process reasoning, social and generative research methods, and sketching and visualization practices – to describe, map, propose and reconfigure complex services and systems.” — Systemic Design Research Network